programminglaboratorys/nin0lib/nin0lib.docs/bot.md

 # Bot

-The [Bot](https://github.com/programminglaboratorys/nin0lib/blob/main/nin0lib/bot.py#L33) class represents a bot that can connect to a chat server.
+The [Bot](https://github.com/programminglaboratorys/nin0lib/blob/main/nin0lib/bot.py#L33) class represents a bot that can connect to the server.

 ## Inheritance